Home

 Diego Andres Sepulveda Carmona

-(available as a second mentor in 2022/23 graduation period)
+(available as a second mentor)

 Diego-SepulvedaDr.
 Diego Sepulveda is a designer and a regional planner.
 He is an active researcher in the Planning complex cities and Delta urbanism research groups.
 He also works as guest professor at several institutions.
 His main research topics are strategies to integrate the development of marginalized areas into metropolisation processes, with an emphasis on design and planning perspectives and tools.
 His main interest is the relation between societal processes and spatial planning, particularly in emerging and fast development regions.
 Diego is experienced in infrastructural development, socio-spatial integration (with special interest into fast transformative economies and the integration of the changing social dynamics) and interrelation between planning and spatial structures.
 Lately his work focuses on how to integrate climate change adaptation and mitigation strategies within a developing context.
 Diego’s work has been part of several studies, conducted by academia, multilateral agencies (such as the World Bank and the Inter-American Developing Bank) and governmental institutions.
 His publications are diverse.
 The New Urban Questions (IFOU 2010) is among the most significant ones.